timelet/timelet/README.md

 # timelet

-Minimalistic portable time tracking ⏱.
+Minimal portable time tracking ⏱

-- Progressive web application
+- Offline first progressive web application (PWA)
 - Privacy concerned
 - Open source and free

+## Contribute

+1. Checkout the [open issues](https://github.com/timelet/timelet/issues), if you don't know what to improve
+1. Create a fork, change some code and make sure it works and is properly formatted
+1. Send a pull request

 ## Getting started